josephtugah/Sales_Performance_Analysis_in_PowerBI/README.md

 ## Data Source

-The data used for this project is assumin a CSV format and contains relevant sales information, such as product details, sales figures, dates, customer information, and region.
+The data used for this project is Sales data in CSV format and contains relevant sales information, such as product details, sales figures, dates, customer information, and region.

 ## Power BI Version